 For a very brief moment in early fall, before the most recent restrictions in Spain came into effect, I was so fortunate to be able to take a short day trip to Vejer de la Frontera.
 It is one of the “pueblos blancos” (white towns) in Andalusia.
-Ever since seeing a photo of the towns famed archway, Vejer has been high on my list of places to visit.
+Since the first time I saw a photo of the famous archway, Vejer has been high on my list of places to visit.

 Vejer de la Frontera reminded me of Puglia with its white buildings, hilltop location and streets so narrow that you can’t imagine cars driving down them.
 I absolutely fell in love with Ostuni in Puglia also known as the White City a few years ago, so this “pueblo blanco” in Spain was right up my alley.